aws-samples/aws-serverless-workshops/ImageProcessing/workshop/content/03_implementation/20_cloudformation/_index.en.md

 >}}

-➡️ Step 2: On the **Specify stack details** page, replace the default **EmailForNotification** parameter to a valid email address that you have access to.
+➡️ Step 2: Specify the stack details.

+On the "Specify stack details" page, replace the default `EmailForNotification` parameter to a valid email address that you have access to.

 {{% notice warning %}}
-If you do not enter a valid email address, you will not be able to subscribe to the SNS topic or receive notifications throughout the remainder of the lab.
+If you do not enter a valid email address, you will not be able to subscribe to the SNS topic or receive notifications throughout the remainder of the workshop.
 {{% /notice %}}

 Click **Next** to proceed.